mathlingua/mathlingua-language-support/README.md

 # Mathlingua Language Support

 This is the official Visual Studio Code extension to provide language support for the [Mathlingua](https://www.mathlingua.org/) language.
+It is the recommended tool for contributing math knowledge to the [Mathlore Vault](https://github.com/DominicKramer/mathlore-vault).

 ## Features